 VirtualBox® sets up 16 MB of memory to use for video.
-That is fine if you are planning on running a bare-bones server without a GUI, but as soon as you add graphics, that's not enough.
+That is fine if you plan to run a bare-bones server without a GUI, but as soon as you add graphics that is not enough.
 Users who keep this setting often see a hanging boot screen that never finishes, or other errors.

-If you are going to be running Rocky Linux with a GUI, you should allocate enough memory to easily run the graphics.
-If your machine is a bit thin on memory, adjust this value upwards 16 MB at a time until things run smoothly.
+If running Rocky Linux with a GUI, assign enough memory to run the graphics.
+If your machine is a bit thin on memory, adjust this value upwards of 16 MB until things run smoothly.
 Your host machine's video resolution is also a factor that you need to consider.

 Think carefully about what you want your Rocky Linux virtual machine to do, and try to allocate video memory that is compatible with your host machine and your other requirements.
 You can find more information on display settings from Oracle's official documentation.

-If you've got plenty of memory, you can set this value to the maximum of 128 MB.
-To fix this before we start the virtual machine, click on the "Settings" (gear icon) and you should get the same settings screen that we got when attaching our ISO image (above).
+If you have plenty of memory, you can set this value to the maximum of 128 MB.
+To fix this before you start the virtual machine, click on the "Settings" (gear icon) and you should get the same settings screen that you got when attaching our ISO image (above).

-- Click on "Display" on the left-hand side.
+- Click on "Display" on the left side.

-- In the "Screen" tab on the right-hand side, you'll notice the "Video Memory" option with the default set to 16 MB.
+- In the "Screen" tab on the right side, you will notice the "Video Memory" option with the default set to 16 MB.

 - Change this to the value that you want.
 You can adjust this upwards by coming back to this screen anytime.
-In our example, we are selecting 128 MB now.
+In this example, it is 128 MB.